-Audio file Context Content 2fa_greeting Use for welcome 'Please enter the two factor authentication PIN number that was set for this line 2fa_pin_correct Used in case of suc- 'that is correct, thanks you.
-Please hold the line to be connected' cess 2fa_failed Used to prompt the 'I'm sorry you're having entering the pin number.
-Please hold the security PIN line to be connected to the help desk.'
+Audio file Context Content Use for welcome 'Please enter the two factor authentication PIN number that was set 2fa_greeting for this line 'that is correct, thanks you.
+Please hold the line to be connected' 2fa pin correct Used in case of success 'I'm sorry you're having entering the pin number.
+Please hold the 2fa_failed Used to prompt the security PIN line to be connected to the help desk.
 2fa_pin_wrong Used to prompt the 'sorry this is not correct.
 Please enter the 2 factor authentication pin security PIN number that we set for this line.'